syntaxerror019/miles/content/posts/AT778-audio-pc/index.md

 ![alt text](jackstock.webp)

-If you are unsure of you situation, use a multimeter in continuity and probe the jack and wires to determine your own cable-specific pinout.
+If you are unsure of you situation, use a multimeter in continuity mode and probe the jack and the wires to determine your own cable-specific pinout.

-Basically do the same thing to the ethernet cable.
+Do the same thing to the ethernet cable.
 Cut it in half and carefully expose the wires' ends inside.
-If you are using Cat5 cable, then the wiring should be straightforward, as the cables are color coded pretty universally.
+If you are using Cat5 cable, then the wiring should be straightforward, as the cables tend to be color-coded universally.

 <br>

 ## Wire it up

-With your now exposed wires, solder the connections in the appropriate manner as shown in the image below.
+With your now-exposed wires, solder the connections in the appropriate manner as shown in the picture below.

 ![alt text](scheme.webp)

-You can solder them directly to each other, and wrap the connections in electrial tape or heat shrink, but I prefer cutting a small piece of perf board, and soldering the wires to that.
+You can solder them directly to each other, and wrap the connections in electrial tape or heat shrink, but I prefer cutting a small piece of perf board and soldering the wires to that.
 It makes the connections more secure and permanent.
-Ultimately, this is up to you, and depends on what materials you have available.
+Ultimately, this is up to you, and depends on what materials you have at your disposal.

 <div style="display: flex;">
     <img